ops1707/myfiles/BIND.md

 # installation and configuration of BIND name server
-  # First of update and upgrade system
+  # First of all update and upgrade system
     >sudo apt update && sudo apt upgrade -y
   # Than begin installation
     >sudo apt/yum install bind